Oportun Financial (NASDAQ:OPRT) Releases Q3 2021 Earnings Guidance

 Oportun Financial (NASDAQ:OPRT) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.400-$0.460 for the period, compared to the Thomson Reuters consensus estimate of $0.520.
 The company issued revenue guidance of $152 million-$152 million, compared to the consensus revenue estimate of $155.41 million.Oportun Financial also updated its FY 2021 guidance to $1.830-$1.930 EPS.

-Oportun Financial (NASDAQ:OPRT) last posted its quarterly earnings data on Thursday, August 5th.
-The company reported $0.38 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.10) by $0.48.
-The company had revenue of $138.30 million for the quarter, compared to analyst estimates of $135.29 million.
+Oportun Financial (NASDAQ:OPRT) last posted its quarterly earnings results on Thursday, August 5th.
+The company reported $0.38 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.10) by $0.48.
+The business had revenue of $138.30 million during the quarter, compared to analysts’ expectations of $135.29 million.
 Oportun Financial had a net margin of 2.30% and a return on equity of 8.64%.
-As a group, analysts predict that Oportun Financial will post 1.37 EPS for the current year.
+Equities analysts expect that Oportun Financial will post 1.37 EPS for the current year.

-In other Oportun Financial news, CFO Jonathan Aaron Coblentz sold 10,400 shares of the firm’s stock in a transaction on Friday, August 6th.
-The stock was sold at an average price of $25.00, for a total value of $260,000.00.
-Following the sale, the chief financial officer now directly owns 71,871 shares in the company, valued at $1,796,775.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Patrick Kirscht sold 5,000 shares of the firm’s stock in a transaction on Thursday, August 5th.
-The shares were sold at an average price of $22.00, for a total value of $110,000.00.
+In related news, insider Patrick Kirscht sold 5,000 shares of the firm’s stock in a transaction on Thursday, August 5th.
+The shares were sold at an average price of $22.00, for a total transaction of $110,000.00.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO Jonathan Aaron Coblentz sold 10,400 shares of the firm’s stock in a transaction on Friday, August 6th.
+The shares were sold at an average price of $25.00, for a total transaction of $260,000.00.
+Following the sale, the chief financial officer now owns 71,871 shares in the company, valued at approximately $1,796,775.
 The disclosure for this sale can be found here.
-Insiders own 11.20% of the company’s stock.
+In the last 90 days, insiders have sold 27,800 shares of company stock worth $684,800.
+11.20% of the stock is owned by company insiders.

 Oportun Financial Corporation provides financial services in the United States.
 It offers personal loans, auto loans, and credit cards.
 The company serves customers online and over-the-phone, as well as through retail locations.
 Oportun Financial Corporation was founded in 2005 and is headquartered in San Carlos, California.